Liverpool defender sidelined for up to six weeks after suffering double groin injury

-'Scan on it' - Liverpool defender ruled out for six weeks after suffering double groin injury
+'Scan on it' - Liverpool defender ruled out for up to six weeks after suffering groin injury

 Owen Beck is to return to Liverpool for treatment after suffering an injury during his loan spell at Dundee.

 The left-back has thrived at the Scottish club this season, recording two goals and four assists in 29 appearances.
-Beck briefly was recalled in January while Andy Robertson and Kostas Tsimikas were sidelined with respective shoulder and collarbone issues before he rejoined Dundee before the transfer window closes.
+Beck was briefly recalled in January while Andy Robertson and Kostas Tsimikas were sidelined with respective shoulder and collarbone issues and came off the bench for his Premier League debut in a 4-0 win over Bournemouth.
+He subsequently rejoined Dundee before the transfer window closed.

 However, Beck was forced to miss last week's 1-0 win over Aberdeen after feeling discomfort in both of his groins.
 The Dark Blues' clash against Rangers at the weekend was postponed because of a waterlogged Dens Park pitch, although the defender was set to be absent.

-And it has been confirmed that the 21-year-old is set to be absent for between 4-6 weeks.
-It means he's ruled out of Wales under-21s duty during the international break and he'll miss the majority of the rest of the season.
+And it has been confirmed that Beck is set to be absent for between 4-6 weeks.
+It means he's ruled out of Wales under-21s duty during the international break and he'll miss a large chunk of the rest of the season.

 “Owen is looking at a minimum of four to six weeks on the sidelines,” Dundee boss Tony Docherty told The Courier.